charlinked/Python3_BasicAlgorithms/README.md

-# Python3_BasicAlgorithms
+# Python_practice_projects
-These are some basic Algorithms and Data-structures in Python 3
+These are some basic, projects, algorithms and Data-structures in python